• Skip to primary navigation

 WS – wrong side

-• Pattern is written in smallest size with larger sizes following in parenthesis.
+• Pattern is written in smallest size with larger sizes following in parentheses.

 • In order to make the sleeve side of the hexagon (Side 1) more fitted than the other sides, a dc3tog decrease is worked on the even rounds after Round 2.
-See photo below for details on this stitch.
+See photo below for an illustration of how to decrease.

 • Ch 3 at the beginning of a row/round always counts as a dc.